daviddarx/daviddarx.com/README.md

 ## About

 I am a visual designer with a certain love for code.
 I use this repository to play around with my website and keep in touch with a modern JS stack.
-And also because @meodai foces me to <3.
+And also because @meodai forces me to <3.